-This Standard shall be administered by an accredited Agency.
-Agency approval of a facility to grade stamp fingerjoined lumber shall be contingent upon the facility's compliance with the procedures and requirements of this Standard.
+This Standard is administered by an accredited Agency.
+Agency approval of a facility to grade stamp fingerjoined lumber is contingent upon the facility's compliance with the procedures and requirements of this Standard.

-Inspections shall include amongst other things reporting on the following:
+Inspections should include, but are not limited to, reporting on the following:

-- a) Examination of samples from the facility's inventory, the facility's records and procedures, to verify compliance to the requirements of Part A of this Standard and the Plant Standard. - b) Examination of the bending and tension test equipment and the proof loading equipment including observations on: - i) wear and damage; - ii) lubrication and operations of moveable parts; - iii) record of weekly calibration - c) Examination of the delamination test equipment, including the apparatus for measuring temperature, pressure and time, and the drying chamber. - d) Inspection of the glue mixing equipment and procedures, including the accuracy of the weighing equipment, mixing proportions, and cleanliness of the facility. - e) Verification of the delamination measurement and procedures. - f) Examination of the control system used to prevent overheating of the wood in the gluing surface.
+- a) Examination of samples from the facility's inventory, the facility's records, and procedures, to verify compliance to the requirements of Part A of this Standard and the Quality Control Manual. - b) Examination of the bending and tension test equipment and the proof loading equipment including observations on: - i) wear and damage, - ii) lubrication and operations of moveable parts, and - iii) record of weekly calibration - c) Examination of the delamination test equipment, including the apparatus for measuring temperature, pressure and time, and the drying chamber. - d) Inspection of the glue mixing equipment and procedures, including the accuracy of the weighing equipment, mixing proportions, and cleanliness of the facility. - e) Verification of the delamination measurement and procedures. - f) Examination of the control system used to prevent overheating of the wood in the gluing surface.